Software Engineering: A Modern Approach

 5.7 Source Code Metrics

-Over the years, various metrics have been proposed to quantify software design properties.
-Typically, they require access to the source code of a system, meaning that the project must have been implemented.
-By analyzing the structure of the source code, these metrics express properties such as size, cohesion, coupling, and complexity of the code in a quantitative way, using numeric values.
-The goal is to facilitate an evaluation of the quality of an existing design in an objective manner.
+Over the years, various metrics have been proposed to quantify the properties of software design.
+Typically, these metrics require access to a system’s source code, meaning the project must already be implemented.
+By analyzing the structure of the source code, these metrics quantitatively express properties such as size, cohesion, coupling, and complexity.
+The ultimate goal is to objectively assess the quality of an existing design.

-In this section, we will delve into metrics to measure the following properties of a design: size, cohesion, coupling, and complexity.
+In this section, we will describe metrics used to measure the following properties of a design: size, cohesion, coupling, and complexity.
 We will outline the steps for calculating these metrics and provide some examples.
-Additionally, there are tools for calculating these metrics, with some functioning as plugins for well-known Integrated Development Environments (IDEs).
+Before proceeding, it’s worth noting that there are also tools for calculating these metrics, including some that operate as plugins for well-known Integrated Development Environments (IDEs).

 5.7.1 Size

-The most popular source code metric is lines of code (LOC).
+One of the most popular source code metrics is Lines of Code (LOC).
 It can be used to measure the size of a function, class, package, or an entire system.
-When reporting LOC results, it should be clear which lines are indeed counted.
-For example, if comments or blank lines are considered or not.
+When reporting LOC, it is important to specify which lines are actually counted.
+For example, whether comments or blank lines are included or not.

-Although LOC can give an idea of a system’s size, it shouldn’t be used to measure developers’ productivity.
-For instance, if a developer implemented 1 KLOC in a week and another developer implemented 5 KLOC, we cannot affirm that the second one was five times more productive.
-Among other reasons, the requirements they implemented might have different complexities.
-Ken Thompson, one of the developers of the Unix operating system, has an interesting saying about this:
+Although LOC provides an indication of a system’s size, it should not be used to measure developers’ productivity.
+For instance, if one developer implemented 1 KLOC in a week and another developer implemented 5 KLOC, we cannot conclude that the second developer was five times more productive.
+This is due to various factors, including the possibility that the requirements they implemented may have had different complexities.
+Ken Thompson, one of the developers of the Unix operating system, has an interesting quote about this topic:

 One of my most productive days was throwing away 1,000 lines of code.

 This quote is attributed to Thompson in a book authored by Eric Raymond, on page 24.
-Therefore, software metrics, whatever they may be, should not be viewed as a goal.
+Therefore, software metrics, regardless of their nature, should not be viewed as a goal in themselves.
 In the case of LOC, for example, this could encourage developers to duplicate code simply to meet a set goal.

-Other size metrics include number of methods, number of attributes, number of classes, and number of packages.
+Other size metrics include the number of methods, the number of attributes, the number of classes, and the number of packages.

 5.7.2 Cohesion

-A well-known metric for calculating cohesion is called LCOM (Lack of Cohesion Between Methods).
-In general, software metrics are interpreted as follows: the larger the metric value, the poorer the quality of the code or design.
-However, cohesion is an exception to this rule, as the higher the cohesion measure, the better the design.
+A well-known metric for calculating cohesion is the Lack of Cohesion in Methods (LCOM).
+In general, for software metrics, a larger value indicates poorer code or design quality.
+However, cohesion is an exception to this rule, as higher cohesion indicates better design.
 For this reason, LCOM measures the lack of cohesion in classes.
 The larger the LCOM value, the higher the lack of cohesion within a class, and consequently, the poorer its design.

-To calculate the LCOM value of a class C, first, we should compute the following set:
+To calculate the LCOM of a class C, we should first compute the following set:

 M(C) = { (f1, f2) | f1 and f2 are methods of C }

-It consists of all unordered pairs of methods from class C. Then, we should also compute the following set:
+This consists of all unordered pairs of methods from class C. Next, we should compute the following set:

 A(f) = Set of attributes accessed by method f